Payment Flow and Custom Development

 }

-, you need to re-implement the revokeOneTimeCredits
+, then you need to customize the revokeOneTimeCredits

-Recurring Subscription Cancellation and Refunds
+Subscription Cancellation and Refund

 The processing logic for the customer.subscription.deleted